Population: 80.8 million

 Overview of the Turkish fisheries and aquaculture sector

-Turkey is surrounded by four seas which are giving the country a rich and diverse coastline that supports many economic activities.
-With a total surface area of 26 million ha and rivers having a total length of 177,714 km, Turkey is a country suitable for fish production and is rich in water resources.
+Turkey is surrounded by four seas which give the country a rich and diverse coastline that supports many economic activities.
+With a total available water surface area of 26 million ha and rivers with a total length of 177 714 km, Turkey has all the natural resources necessary for fish production.

-Capture marine fishery have a big share in total production corresponding to about 70% of the total production.
-Capture marine fisheries in Turkey employed some 31,350 people and amounted to 397,731 tonnes in 2015 from all the seas surrounding the country, the Mediterranean, Aegean, and Black seas, and the Sea of Marmara.
+Marine capture fishery makes up about 91% of total capture and amounted to 322 173 tonnes in 2017 from all the seas surrounding the country; the Mediterranean Sea, the Aegean Sea, the Black Sea, and the Sea of Marmara.
 The marine fleet consists of 14 479 vessels and this sector employs 31 842 persons.
-The Black Sea is responsible for approximately three fourths of the annual catches.
+The Black Sea is responsible for a little under three quarters of the annual catches.

 Inland capture fisheries produced about 32 145 tonnes in 2017, continuing the decreasing trend in catches seen over the past several years.
-The most important species are inci kefali (Tarek) and carp and their share in half of whole production.
-The other important species are sand smelt, Gibel carp and land snail.
+The most important species are inci kefali (tarek) and gibel carp, which together make up half the production.
+Other important species are sand smelt, mullets common carp and land snail.

-Seabass and seabream culture are carried out in provinces located on the Aegean Sea coast.
-Turkish companies are involved in tuna culture which has started accelerating and become widespread among European countries after 2000.
-Whereas marine aquaculture production mostly depends on cage farming, freshwater production is carried out either in land based units extracting water from rivers (the major type of production unit) or in cages set in lakes and hydro-electric or irrigation dams.
+Sea bass, together with sea bream culture is carried out in provinces located on the coast of the Aegean Sea.
+Turkey also has a tuna ranching industry which catches and fattens tuna for the Japanese market.
+Whereas marine aquaculture production mostly depends on cage farming, freshwater production is carried out mostly in land-based units extracting water from rivers, but also in cages set in lakes and hydro-electric or irrigation dams.

 Processing and trade

-Currently there are 102 processing enterprises in Turkey that have been approved for export to the EU for fishery products.
-Processed fish is aimed mainly at export markets as preferences on the domestic market are primarily for fresh fish.
-Farmed seabass and seabream are exported chilled or frozen as gutted, filleted, in vacuum-sealed trays, and more recently as frozen ready meals.
+Currently there are 210 processing enterprises, employing approximately 6 500 persons (2017).
+Turkey are approved for export to the EU for fishery products.
+Processed fish is mainly going to the export markets as the domestic market prefers fresh fish.
+Farmed sea bass and sea bream are exported chilled or frozen as gutted or filleted, in vacuum-sealed trays; more recently, they have also been exported as frozen ready meals.
 Farmed rainbow trout is filleted and smoked for western markets.

 Export of seafood includes crustaceans, molluscs, and cephalopods, which may be frozen, preserved, or chilled.
-The EU is Turkey’s primary market for fish and seafood exports, but exports are increasing to Russia, the Middle East and even the Far East, as well as the US.
-Turkey also has a tuna ranching industry which catches and fattens tuna for the Japanese market.
-The total exports of fisheries and aquaculture products doubled to 130,701 tonnes in 2016.
+The EU is Turkey’s primary market for fish and seafood exports, but exports are increasing to Russia, the Middle East and even Asia and the US.
+The total exports of fisheries and aquaculture products increased to 156 681 tonnes in 2017.

-With nearly 66,610 tonnes of fish exported to Turkey in 2016, Norway is by far the main supplier country for imports of fisheries and aquaculture products.
-Turkish imports include frozen mackerel, and other small pelagic fish, salmonids, and cephalopods.
-Imports of fishmeal and fish oil are also significant due to the large requirement for fish feed, of which fish meal and fish oil are the main components.
+With nearly 100 444 tonnes of fish imported to Turkey in 2017, Norway is by far the main supplier for imports of fisheries and aquaculture products.
+Turkish imports include frozen mackerel and other small pelagic fish, salmonids, and cephalopods.
+Imports of fishmeal and fish oil are also significant due to the large demand for fish feed.

-Although it is surrounded by seas, fish consumption in Turkey equals only half of the world average, and one third of the average consumption in the EU.
-Trout and seabass are popular in the Mediterranean region.
-In eastern Turkey trout is the most preferred consumed fish after anchovy.
+Although, it is surrounded by seas, fish consumption in Turkey is low and is only half of the world average and one third of the average consumption in the EU.
+Trout and sea bass are popular in the Mediterranean region.
+In eastern Turkey, anchovy is the preferred fish, followed by trout.
 The Marmara and Aegean regions are the leading areas as far as level and variety of fish consumption are concerned.

-Conflicts between the marine aquaculture sector and other users of the coast, such as the tourism industry, were reduced significantly about eight years ago, when fish farms were reallocated offshore.
-This move contributed to a growth in production, which is projected to increase further to 500,000 tonnes (including trout) in 2023 with the help of freshwater cage production and the recent construction of dams and designation of the new marine aquaculture areas.
+Conflicts between the marine aquaculture sector and other users of the coast, such as the tourism industry, were reduced significantly when fish farms were reallocated offshore.
+This move contributed to a growth in aquaculture production, which is projected to increase further to 600 000 tonnes, including trout, in 2023 with the help of freshwater cage production, the recent construction of dams and designation of the new marine aquaculture areas.

-Well-developed research infrastructure comprising a network of faculties, departments, and laboratories at universities with links to the industry provide a wealth of know-how as well as a supply of educated employees which will also promote the growth of the sector.
-New sectors such as mussel and shrimp farming, which the government is keen to develop, will also play a role in the overall expansion in production.
-Certification to standards such as Global G.A.P, Friend of the Sea as well as ISO 14000 are becoming widespread.
+Well-developed research infrastructure, comprising a network of faculties, departments, and laboratories at universities with links to the industry, provide a wealth of "know-how" as well as a supply of educated employees to promote the growth of the sector.
+New sectors like mussel and shrimp farming, which the government is keen to develop, will also play a role in the overall expansion in production.
+Certification to standards such as Global G.A.P, Friend of the Sea, and ISO 14000 are becoming widespread.

-Aquaculture farms and fishing vessels which supply raw materials to fishery industry need to be trained and to improve their infrastructure in order to protect product quality and to prevent post-harvest losses.
-The investments for fishing are needed to improve economic performance of the sector.
+Aquaculture farms and fishing vessels require improvements to infrastructure in order to protect product quality and prevent post-harvest losses.
+Investments in fishing are needed to improve the economic performance of the sector.